Thee-pete/Jobo---Job_finder_platform/README.md

 ### Live Link

-The live link to this front-end is https://jobo-job-finder-platform-mu.vercel.app/
+The live link to the front-end is https://jobo-job-finder-platform-mu.vercel.app/

 The live link to the back-end (API) is https://jobo-server2.herokuapp.com/